 1. Include Website Navigation Options

-The end of the security process means that the recipient can proceed to the site just by clicking on the brand’s logo or navigation options.
+The end of the security process means the recipient can proceed to the site by clicking on the brand’s logo or navigation options.

 2. Encourage to Connect on Social Media